coolOrangeLabs/powerLoadPublic/README.md

 ## Known limitations and issues

 Status at 22.01.2024

+- Import-BCP ignores secodary associated files
+- Import-BCP does not import Folder-File Links
+- Import-BCP does not import Folder-Folder Links
+- Import-BCP does not import Folder-Item Links
+- Import-BCP does not yet support delta
 - Export-BCP does not yet support delta
-- Import-BCP does not yet support delta
 - Get-VaultData currently not available
 - Item BOMs are current not supported
 - File BOM blobs not support.
 However, in case of a Vault to Vault migration, the IDs remain the same, so the existing BOM blobs can be reused.
-- Import-BCP ignores secodary associated files
 - Resolve-AutoCadReferences currently not working
 - Database field AlternativeReferenceFullPath current not supported

 ## Prerequisites

-Operating System: Windows
+Operating System: Windows 10 and 11

-Installed Program: Autodesk Vault, coolOrange powerLoad ([download](https://www.coolorange.com/powerload-download-page))
+Installed Programs: Autodesk Vault, coolOrange powerLoad/bcpToolkit V24 ([download](https://www.coolorange.com/powerload-download-page)), Microsoft PowerShell, AutoCAD Mechanical if AutoCAD DWGs and/or Inventor if Inventor files to be analyzed for missing references

-Database: MS SQL Server.
+Database: MS SQL Server 2017 or newer

 ## Installation

+1. Download bcpToolkit and run installer.
+You might unblock the exe before running the installer.
-1. Download the Zip-File for your Vault version from the [Release](../../releases) area
+2. Download the Zip-File for your Vault version from the [Release](../../releases) area.
+You might unblock the ZIP before extraction it.
-2. Extract the Zip-File into a local folder of your choice
+3. Extract the Zip-File into a local folder of your choice, e.g. "C:\coolOrange\powerLoad".
-3. If necessary, unblock all .dll Files or Run the script as Administrator (select all files, right click > properties, unblock)
+4. If necessary, unblock all .dll Files or Run the script as Administrator (select all files, right click > properties, unblock).
-4. Create a new PowerShell script or use a sample from the [Samples](https://github.com/coolOrangeLabs/powerLoadPublic/tree/main/Samples) folder
+5. Create a new PowerShell script or use a sample from the [Samples](https://github.com/coolOrangeLabs/powerLoadPublic/tree/main/Samples) folder.

 ## Functions overview